 Because multiple eBay Payment Entities provide Payment Services, you may receive Payment Services from more than one eBay Payment Entity, as follows:

 - If you receive Payment Services from an eBay Payment Entity, such entity is appointed to process transactions and manage the settlement of funds related to your sales.

-- If you sell an item listed on an eBay site whose Responsible Payment Entity is also your Payout Entity, your Payout Entity will process the sale and settle the corresponding funds to your Linked Bank Account.
-For example, if your Payout Entity is ECCA, your sales proceeds on ebay.ca will be processed and settled to your Linked Bank Account by ECCA.
+If you sell an item listed on an eBay site whose Responsible Payment Entity is also your Payout Entity, your Payout Entity will process the sale and settle the corresponding funds to your Linked Financial Account.
+For example, if your Payout Entity is ECCA, your funds awaiting

 The following table illustrates these distinctions: